urbit/docs/reference/vane-apis/behn.md

 ### `%crud`

-`%crud` is called whenever an error involving Behn occurs, which for now means that Behn has no timers in its state.
+`%crud` is called whenever an error involving Behn occurs, such as trying to `%wake` a program that has crashed.

 When called, it checks to see if the set of timers is empty.
 If so, it prints and error report containing `error`, otherwise it passes the error to `+wake`.

-Behn should be the first vane to be activated in a `%wake`.
-Occasionally this does not happen, but we do not yet handle this error.

 #### Accepts